|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 2(25 m + 27.0 m) + 10 m = 114 m

 Note that some main road allowances, instead of being 66 feet (20.11 m) are instead 86 feet (26.2 m) or 100 feet (30.48m).
-Such wider road allowances, if adjacent, could substantially reduce the generation capacity that can be installed at a particular FNR site.
+Such wider road allowances, if adjacent, will increase the total required property area.

 This web page last updated May 31, 2023

 |Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|